eDyNAmiC

 Session four continued | Targeting ecDNAs in cancer: novel therapeutics and the role of the immune system |

-10.45am | Panel discussion From science to medicine Co-chairs: Anton Henssen, Charité Berlin, DE & Mariam Jamal-Hanjani, University College London Cancer Institute, UK Panellists: Zachary Hornby, Boundless Bio, US and more to be confirmed. |
+10.45am | Panel discussion - From science to medicine Co-chairs: Anton Henssen, Charité Berlin, DE.
+Mariam Jamal-Hanjani, University College London Cancer Institute, UK.
+Panellists: Howard Chang, Amgen, US.
+Zachary Hornby, Boundless Bio, US |

 11.45am - 12.15pm | James Chen, UT Southwestern Medical Center, US Sensing ecDNA in cancer as danger |